Azure/bicep-types-az/generated/batchai/microsoft.batchai/2018-05-01/types.md

 ## DataDisks
 ### Properties
 * **cachingType**: 'none' | 'readonly' | 'readwrite': Caching type for the disks.
 Available values are none (default), readonly, readwrite.
 Caching type can be set only for VM sizes supporting premium storage.
-Possible values include: 'none', 'readonly', 'readwrite'
 * **diskCount**: int (Required): Number of data disks attached to the File Server.
 If multiple disks attached, they will be configured in RAID level 0.
 * **diskSizeInGB**: int (Required): Disk size in GB for the blank data disks.
 * **storageAccountType**: 'Premium_LRS' | 'Standard_LRS' (Required): Type of storage account to be used on the disk.
 Possible values are: Standard_LRS or Premium_LRS.
 Premium storage account type can only be used with VM sizes supporting premium storage.
-Possible values include: 'Standard_LRS', 'Premium_LRS'

 ## MountSettings
 ### Properties